FTX founder Sam Bankman-Fried acknowledges in court that customers were hurt but denies fraud

 Asked by his lawyer, Mark Cohen, if he defrauded anyone or took customers’ funds, Bankman-Fried answered, “No I did not.”

-Mostly unemotional on the witness stand, Bankman-Fried noted at one point in his testimony: “I don't tend to show a lot of freakoutness.”
+Mostly unemotional on the witness stand, Bankman-Fried noted at one point: “I don't tend to show a lot of freakoutness.”

-Bankman-Fried said he was “very surprised” when he learned that debts at Alameda were much larger than he had assumed.
+Bankman-Fried said he was “very surprised” to learn Alameda's debts were so large.

 The California entrepreneur has pleaded not guilty to conspiracy charges accusing him of diverting billions of dollars from his clients and investors to make risky investments, buy luxury housing, engage in a star-studded publicity campaign, and make large political and charitable donations.